-Managing dead cats is a big part of the negotiation process, how we handle information, understand it fully, (just how dead is the cat?) and react to it is a skill that needs to be learned and practiced.
-Thinking about how you will deal with and rehearsing your mechanisms for so doing should be part of your planning process.
+Managing dead cats is a big part of the negotiation process, how we handle information, understand it fully, (just how dead is the cat?) and react to it is a skill that needs to be learned and practised.
+Thinking about how you will deal with and rehearsing your mechanisms for so doing should be part of your negotiation planning process.

 The surprise of the dead cat can be negated, at least partially by anticipating it in the first place.